naveengampala/Coding-Interview-Java/README.md

 	- Sort an array of 0s, 1s and 2s
     - Quick Sort
     - Union and Intersection of two sorted arrays
+    - Count pairs with given sum
+    - Find duplicates in O(n) time and O(1) extra space